pbmundas/Threat-Hunting-Docker-Lab/hunting-tutorial/Hunt-2-Hunting-PowerShell-Abuse-T1059.001.md

-Let’s dive into **Lesson 2: Hunting PowerShell Abuse (T1059.001)** using your lab.
+Let’s dive into **Hunt 2: Hunting PowerShell Abuse (T1059.001)** using your lab.
 We’ll go step by step, so you can understand the practical workflow.

 ---